What’s in a Domain: The Complete Guide to Domain Names

-At the time of writing, there are around 400 million registered domain names, and the total is growing exponentially.
+At the time of writing, there are around 400 million registered domain names, and the total is growing.

 Make Your Domain Name Flexible

-First and foremost, it’s vital that your chosen domain name is flexible enough to encompass your ambition.
+First and foremost, your chosen domain name must be flexible enough to encompass your ambition.

 Keep Your Domain Name Short

 Short means simple.
-Short domains are easier to remember, and because they require fewer keystrokes, are less likely to be mistyped — the latter is especially important on mobile devices.
+Short domains are easier to remember and, because they require fewer keystrokes, are less likely to be mistyped—the latter is essential on mobile devices.

-There is also some anecdotal evidence to suggest that some types of user infer greater quality from a short domain because the organisation is deemed to either have been an early digital adopter, or have the buying power to secure a short domain.
+There is also some anecdotal evidence to suggest that some users infer greater quality from a short domain because the organisation is deemed to either have been an early digital adopter or have the buying power to secure a short domain.